Ecdosis/MML-editor/README.md

 This can be omitted as it is not processed.
 It provides a short description which will be formatted into HTML for display when the user selects the info button for this dialect.

 #### section
-This keyword designates a JSON object whose only key is "prop", the name of the section type
+This keyword designates a JSON object whose only key is "prop", the name of the section type.

 #### paragraph
 This contains a single JSON object whose only value may be "prop", which designates the class of all default paragraphs.
 If the property name is empty or missing no property will be used.